grocid/passdesktop/README.md

 What about Spectre and Meltdown?
 Pass Desktop is agnostic to these attacks.
 If the operating system is vulnerable, your memory will leak no matter what.

+### Can I connect with other users?

+Although it would be nice to create shared areas in Vault (e.g. for sharing a Netflix account), there is no such option as of now.
+Direct communcation between clients is advised against, since that is a quite servere attack vector.
+The client will only talk to an authenticated server.
+If the server is overtaken by a malicious party then it could -- potentially -- inject data.
+This may or may not pose a threat, in case there is some bug in the REST implementation or in Golangs libraries.

 ### How to sync between devices

 If you created an App with macpack, then you can simply copy the App, because the configuration file  will be included.
 It is therefore totally inappropriate to distribute the App.

 If you build pass in another way, the file `config.json` needs to be copied to the target computer.
 Even though the token in the configuration file is encrypted, I suggest not storing the it on insecure media like Dropbox or unencrypted mail.

 ## Performance